Scott-Rowland/ct-wipe-certifier/VERIFY.md

 This document specifies the third-party verification procedure for CT-Wipe v0.1 artifacts.

-CT-Wipe produces deterministic certification artifacts that can be independently verified without access to the originating system.
+CT-Wipe produces deterministic, tamper-evident certification artifacts that can be independently verified without access to the originating system.

 ---